gbif/hp-legume/taxonomy/dialioideae.md

 Dialioideae are mostly unarmed trees or shrubs (Australian *Labichea* and *Petalostyles*).
 Their flowers are highly diverse, displaying multiple symmetries and widely varied numbers of floral organs.
 Organ loss is frequent in the subfamily.
 The subfamily is also unusual in that many Dialioideae have thyrsoid inflorescences, a rare condition in the primarily racemose Leguminosae.
 The fruit is often indehiscent and drupaceous or samaroid, also less typical of the legumes.
 Finally, most species of the subfamily lack vestured pits in their xylem (present in *Poeppigia* and *Mendoravia*), a feature that is otherwise present in all Leguminosae except Cercidoideae and Duparquetioideae.

 ## Distribution and Ecology
 Dialioideae occur throughout the world tropics.
 They are native to South and Central America, Africa, Madagascar, South and Southeast Asia, south China, Australia, New Guinea and some Pacific islands.
-Most species of Dialioideae occur in the Rainforest biome, but *Poeppigia* (New World), *Eligmocarpus* and *Baudouinia* (both Madagascan) are Succulent biome plants, and *Labichea* and *Petalosytles* occur in the Savannah biome of Australia.
+Most species of Dialioideae occur in the Rainforest biome, but *Poeppigia* (New World), *Eligmocarpus* and *Baudouinia* (both Madagascan) are Succulent biome plants, and *Labichea* and *Petalosytles* occur in the Savanna biome of Australia.

 ## Formal Botanical Description
 As published in LPWG (2017), Taxon 66: 44-77, doi.org/10.12705/661.3